GER13117/Gaia/README.md

 ### Setup
 In order to install and run the project.
 You can download and compile the source-code or download the provided .jar-file.
+To load the Images properly you have to set the res-folder as resource root.

 ### Known problems